-Harris' disapproval rating of 49% stands below Trump's disapproval rating of 54% at this point in his term, as well as below Biden's current ratings (see Exhibit 3, left).
-According to RealClearPolitics polling averages, Harris maintains a slim 1.5% lead over Trump, but has notably closed the gap for the Democratic party which lagged the GOP by more than 3% prior to President Biden's withdrawal from the race.
-That said, Trump holds narrow leads in five of the seven swing states (see Exhibit 3, right).
-Notably, polling error remains elevated before Labor Day, and it remains to be seen if Democrats' momentum will settle in the coming weeks as the postconvention polling bump dissipates.
+Harris's disapproval rating of 47.8% stands below Trump's disapproval rating of 53% at this point in his term (see Exhibit 3, left).
+According to RealClearPolitics national polling averages, Harris maintains a slim 2.1% lead over Trump, widening the gap from 1.8% last month.
+That said, Trump holds narrow leads in three of the seven swing states, while Harris holds narrow leads in four swing states, all within the margin of error (see Exhibit 3, right).
+In this election of margins, we are looking out for any twist in the coming weeks that can ultimately sway the election.